-What it does: The TS2-D operates two trackside block signals (one in each direction) on a dual-track rail line to simulate the block signals of a real railroad.
+What it is: The TS2 operates one or two trackside block signals (one in each direction) on one track to simulate the block signals of a real railroad.
 Trains are sensed at the signal location using infrared sensors, independent of the room lighting.
-There is no need to cut isolated blocks or to add resistor wheel sets to the train cars.
+The TS2 does not require the rail to be cut into isolated blocks and does not require resistor wheel sets on the train cars.

-Multiple TS2-D units may be linked together so that successive block signals along the track will be properly coordinated.
+Multiple TS2 units may be linked together so that successive block signals along the track will be properly coordinated.